manavortex/FurnitureCatalogue/data/Readme.md

 # Set up development stuff
 ## 1. Register yourself as a developer
 - Add your account name to the table at line 10 of FurnitureCatalogue_DevUtility\00_startup.lua
 - Make sure that you don't forget the trailing comma!

+This will add new entries to the context menu (add to textbox), which makes your life a lot easier.
 ## 2. Copy the required files (or run _dev_setup.cmd)
 ### Custom.lua
 - Copy or move `data\_SidTools_Custom.lua` to `..\sidTools\Custom.lua`.
 That will add a little bit of code to sirinsidiator's AddOn that'll let you export furniture recipes as saved var.